bhornung/bhornung.github.io/_posts/2018-06-19-visa-analysis.md

 It is interesting to see whether there are groups of countries which have stronger ties among themselves than with others.
 An extreme example is a group where all entry requirements are _visa free_ in both directions.

-To this end consider the directted graph where the vertices are the countries; each of them connected by two directed edges corresponding to the entry requirements.
+To this end consider the directed graph where the vertices are the countries; each of them connected by two directed edges corresponding to the entry requirements.
 We then color the edges according to their types _e.g._ Holy See and Italy are connected by two antiparallel _blue_ edges.
-Finding a group of identical entry requirements is then equvalent to finding the n-cliques containing only edges of the same colour.
+Finding a group of identical entry requirements is then equivalent to finding the n-cliques containing only edges of the same colour.

 This can be done in the following way: